thorfinnurp/Babysteps-Support/README.md

 ## Important Information

 This app is designed to provide suggestions and should not replace professional medical advice.
 Always trust your instincts and consult healthcare professionals for any concerns about your child's health or development.
 Remember, babies develop at different speeds, and that's perfectly normal.
 Use of this app is at your own risk, and the developers are not liable for any issues arising from its use.
 Please note that the app may contain bugs or inaccuracies, and its content is provided as-is without any guarantees.
-All the data is stored locally on your device and is not shared with any external servers or third parties.

 ## Privacy Policy